Paraphraser/PiBuilder/docs/running-on-proxmox-debian.md

 		$ echo "TZ=$(cat /etc/timezone)" >>~/IOTstack/.env
 		```

 		That command will not work on Trixie (or later) because `/etc/timezone` has been removed.
 That [change](https://git.gsi.de/chef/cookbooks/sys/-/issues/54) brings Debian into line with other Unices.
-The `set_timezone_for_IOTstack.sh` helper relies on `/etc/localtime` and should work on the majority of Unix systems (ie macOS and Linux) and should be independent of distro and release versions.
+The `set_timezone_for_project.sh` helper relies on `/etc/localtime` and should work on the majority of Unix systems (ie macOS and Linux) and should be independent of distro and release versions.

-		> `set_timezone_for_IOTstack.sh` does not use either the `timedatectl` or `readlink` commands suggested at the above link, because those will not work on macOS.
+		> `set_timezone_for_project.sh` does not use either the `timedatectl` or `readlink` commands suggested at the above link, because those will not work on macOS.

 3. Change your working directory: